YoinkBird/cyclesafe/report/report.md

 **Description:**
 Impute speed limits (mph limit) for segment data [@term:segment-data] which does not correspond to an intersection.
-@originalProject already imputes speed limiits for intersections.
-TODO: <!-- this is definitely explained somewhere, just copy-paste it -->
+@originalProject already imputes speed limits for intersections. <!-- @TODO: this is definitely explained somewhere, just copy-paste it -->

 #### WP: route: manual selection of pre-defined GPS coordinates [GPS-manual-predef]
 WP: [route: GPS-manual-predef]